-Prospective CDR applicants seem to be a little confused or not very sure about how to prepare and present work reference letters.
+Prospective CDR applicants seem to be a little confused or not very sure about how to prepare and present work reference letters as part of your CDR.

 The reference letters supplied by an applicant MUST have adequate information for Engineers Australia to enable EA to give their opinion about the applicant’s years of work experience at an appropriate leve in the nominated or a closely related occupation.